Help for Heroes supports report and apology for LGBT+ veterans

 Jean said: “I joined the Army at the age of 19, three weeks after Jo joined.

-There were times when Jean was happy in the Army.
-She thrived as a physical training instructor and loved the camaraderie.
+Jean was happy in the Army.
+She was thriving as a physical training instructor and loved the camaraderie.

-Then one day, out of the blue, things took a drastic turn for the worse.
+Then out of the blue, things took a turn for the worse.

 “The Special Investigation Branch, or SIB, came on to the camp, and my name was called out.
 I was taken into a room with two SIB officers.
 They shouted at me saying I was a lesbian and they’d find me out.

-“I was marched down the corridor in front of everyone, and the SIB officers carried two binbags.
-They went into my room, and I had to stand there while they trashed my room looking for evidence.
+“I was marched down the corridor, in front of everyone, by two SIB officers carrying bin bags They went into my room, and I had to stand there while they trashed it looking for evidence.
 They took a Tina Turner poster off my wall saying that because I liked Tina Turner, I must be a lesbian.

 “They took my photographs and letters.
 They commented on the fact that there was dirty linen in my wash basket, which meant that I wasn’t clean.
 I was totally humiliated.
 They went off with what they called evidence.